 As you think about where to incorporate a business or form an LLC, you may be considering Delaware or Nevada.
 More than half of public and Fortune 500 companies are incorporated in Delaware, and Nevada offers attractive tax advantages.
 Be sure to consider your business type and closely assess the state laws and financial considerations before making a choice for your business.

-For large businesses, Delaware holds many advantages—but smaller business may not find it as beneficial.
-Here are the highlights:
+For large businesses, Delaware holds many advantages—but

 - Delaware’s business law is one of the most flexible in the country.